HPC-SimTools/IPS-framework/doc/user_guides/jupyter.rst

 ---

 For updating data files, we generally accommodate for two approaches: one where you want to multiple data files for each timestamp called, and one where you maintain multiple data files for a single timestamp but replace it per timestamp call.
-Both workflows utilize `self.services.add_analysis_data_file` .
+Both workflows utilize `self.services.add_analysis_data_files` .

 For the approach where data files for multiple timestamps are maintained, the below code provides an example of loading it from a file which is regularly updated with the IPS state: